OspreyProject/Osprey/README.md

 ###

-The settings page allows you to configure which providers Osprey uses to check websites.
+The settings page allows you to configure which protection providers Osprey uses to check websites.

 ![Settings Page](https://i.imgur.com/lQ8KVZ6.png)